Tsjippy/bookings/README.md

-A module for the sim-plugin to add signal messaging
+This module is dependend on the events and forms module.<br>
+It adds the possibility to book something via a form.<br>
+It will display a calendar showing available dates